TheToxicDog/ffmpegcompressor/README.md

 # ffmpegcompressor
 a python script that uses ffmpeg to compress a group of video files to a smaller size. (defualt 10 Mb)

+REQUIREMENTS:
+have FFmpeg installed on your pc.

+make a folder with the name compressed, and a folder named uncompressed.

 How to use: